Robust Universal Adversarial Perturbations: Algorithm Runtimes

 \section{Algorithm Runtimes}

-We compare the runtimes of the different methods on one of our most challenging $R(10), T(2,2), Sh(2), Sc(2), B(2, 0.001)$ transformation set on ILSVRC-2012.
+We compare the average runtimes of the different methods on one of our most challenging $R(10), T(2,2), Sh(2), Sc(2), B(2, 0.001)$ transformation set on ILSVRC-2012 and $n = 738$.
 The results are in Table \ref{table:runtime}.
-We observe that \texttt{Robust UAP} is faster than both \texttt{Standard UAP} and \texttt{Standard UAP\_RP} but slower than \texttt{SGD} as it performs more computations per iteration.
-The extra computation enables \texttt{Robust UAP} to obtain better robustness than \texttt{SGD}.
+We observe that \texttt{RobustUAP} is the slowest algorithm and \texttt{SGD} is the fastest. \texttt{RobustUAP} uses \texttt{EstimateRobustness} in each loop and thus with high $n$ it requires much more time to compute.
+The extra computation enables \texttt{Robust UAP} to obtain better robustness than all baselines.
+On the same set of transformations and dataset we observe that one iteration of \texttt{EstimateRobustness} on the entire test set takes on average 19 minutes.
+When running \texttt{EstimateRobustness} in the \texttt{RobustUAP} loop, each call takes 36 seconds for a batch size of 32.